CesiumGS/cesium/CONTRIBUTING.md

 * [getting started contributing](#getting-started-contributing), or
 * [opening a pull request](#opening-a-pull-request)?

+To ensure an inclusive community, participates in the Cesium community should follow our [code of conduct](#code-of-conduct).

 # Submitting an Issue

 If you have a question, do not submit an issue; instead, search the [Cesium forum](http://cesiumjs.org/forum.html).
 The forum is very active and there are years of informative archives, often with answers from the core Cesium team.
 If you do not find an answer to your question, start a new thread and you'll likely get a quick response.